-- Polyhedral Mapping: A memory bandwidth optimisation for nested loops.
+- Polyhedral Mapping: A memory layout or ordering optimisation for nested loops.

 - Schedulling: Each physical resource will be used many times over in the time domain.
 A static schedule is generated.
 This is typically a scoreboard of what expressions are available when.
 (Worked example in lecuters.)